boubabkk/AutomateSpotify/README.md

-# Automate adding song to Spotify
+# Automate adding song to Spotify using Youtube API & Spotify API